ncsu-geoforall-lab/open-science-course/index.rst

 === ============ ===
  1. June 24      `Introduction to and motivation for open science <topics/open-science.html>`_
- 2. June 26      `Collaborative writing of scientific papers <topics/collaborative-writing.html>`_
+ 2. June 27      `Collaborative and automated writing of papers and reports <topics/writing.html>`_
- 3. July 28      `Advanced tools for papers and reports <topics/advanced-writing.html>`_
- 4. July 1       `Revision control systems and wiki technologies <topics/revision-control.html>`_
+ 3. July 1       `Revision control systems and wiki technologies <topics/revision-control.html>`_
- 5. July 3       `How open source communities and development work <topics/open-source.html>`_
- 6. July 5       `Introduction to command line and remote access to computational resources <topics/linux.html>`_
+ 4. July 3       `Introduction to command line and remote access to computational resources <topics/linux.html>`_ July 4       Independence Day 🇺🇸
- 7. July 8       `Command line and Python tools for geospatial work <topics/geospatial-command-line.html>`_
+ 5. July 9       `Command line and Python tools for geospatial work <topics/geospatial-command-line.html>`_
+ 6. July 11      `Open source GIS <topics/open-source-gis.html>`_
+ 7. July 16      `Publishing source code <topics/code.html>`_
- 8. July 10      `Publishing data on web <topics/data.html>`_
+ 8. July 18      `Publishing data on web <topics/data.html>`_
- 9. July 12      `QGIS, a free and open source geographic system <topics/qgis.html>`_
-10. July 15      `GRASS GIS as software for geospatial research <topics/grass.html>`_
-11. July 17      `Combining text, code and results into one document <topics/notebooks.html>`_
+ 9. July 22      `Combining text, code, results, and software <topics/combined-document.html>`_
-12. July 19      `Publishing code as part of an open source project <topics/publishing-code.html>`_
-13. July 23      `Reproducible computational environments <topics/environments.html>`_
-14. July 25      `Writing and reproducing an open science paper <topics/paper.html>`_
+10. July 25      `Writing and reproducing an open science paper <topics/paper.html>`_ July 29      Remaining assignments due
+    August 1     Grades
 === ============ ===

-Assignments are always due the next week at the end of the day on Wednesdays, but it is recommended to finish them the following day which is, for most of the days, intentionally left free.
+Assignments are always due the next week on Mondays at the end of the day, but it is recommended to finish them the following day which is, for most of the days, intentionally left free.

-Exception to the above are the assignments from the last week of classes (July 22-26) which are due on July 29.
+The above applies also to the assignments from the last week of classes (July 21-26) which are due on July 29.

 Relevant conferences to keep an eye on:
 FOSS4G and FOSS4G NA (open source geospatial software),